wsfreund/RingerCore/readme.md

     array2 loaded from numpy_filez_compressed.npz:  [0 1 2 3 4 5 6 7 8 9]

-Finally, an utilitary module method is provided which allows recursively expanding system folders to retrieve files within it.
-It is available under the name of `expandFolders`.
+Finally, the method `expandFolders` allows recursively expanding system folders to retrieve files within it.

 ### util

-This module provide utilities miscellanea.
+This module provide a miscellanea of utilities.
 Some of those are covered here:

 #### EnumStringification

-This class allows emulating a python enumeration and easy transformation from string to int or vice versa through the methods `tostring` and `fromstring`.
-Its method `retrieve` makes sure that the used string or value is valid within the enumeration and returns the corresponding enumeration integer.
+This class allows emulating a C enumeration on Python.
+It also provides easy transformation from string to int or vice versa through the methods `tostring` and `fromstring`.
+Its `retrieve` method makes sure that the used string or provided int value are valid within the enumeration and returns the corresponding enumeration integer.

-In the next example we show usage for a case sensitive EnumStringification:
+In the next example we show the usage for a case sensitive EnumStringification:

 ```python